 Additional documents required for a complete application:

-Proof of graduation (an official high school transcript) if you are under 19 and no longer in school.
+Proof of graduation (an official secondary school transcript) for students who are under 19 and no longer in school.

 A transcript is recommended for students over 19, in order to meet course prerequisites.

 No documents need to be submitted by students currently in Grade 12, until final grades are available at the beginning of August.

 If a UFV placement test, English Language Studies (ELS) Assessment score, or Upgrading and University Preparation (UUP) assessment score is required, arrangements should be made to write it early in the year.

 For students under 19 years of age, admission is conditional upon B.C. secondary school graduation.
 Proof of graduation is due at the end of the first week in August for the Fall semester.
 B.C.
 Grade 12 students can arrange at their schools to have transcripts sent directly to UFV.